-- Call 911, render aid. - If able, the driver will account for all students and evacuate them if it is unsafe for them to remain on the bus. - Bus Company dispatcher will contact Director of Transportation - The Director of Transportation will contact the District Superintendent's Office and Chief Emergency Officer. - The building principal or assistant principal and the school nurse will go to the scene of the accident.

-- Any injured students will be evaluated on-site by medical personnel.

-- Parents will be notified.
+- Call 911, render aid. - If able, the driver will account for all students and evacuate them if it is unsafe for them to remain on the bus. - Bus Company dispatcher will contact Director of Transportation - The Director of Transportation will contact the District Superintendent's Office and Chief Emergency Officer. - The building principal or assistant principal and the school nurse will go to the scene of the accident. - Any injured students will be evaluated on-site by medical personnel. - Parents will be notified individually or utilize School Messenger.

-- Utilize School Messenger